facebook

 How Is Astigmatism Corrected?

-1. Eyeglasses: Prescription glasses are the most common solution.
-They contain cylindrical lenses that counteract the irregular shape of the cornea, allowing light to focus correctly on the retina.
+• Eyeglasses: The most popular solution is prescription glasses.
+They have cylindrical lenses which correct the irregular cornea shape enabling light to focus properly on the retina.

-2. Contact Lenses: Specially designed toric contact lenses can also correct astigmatism by providing a more stable vision solution.
-These lenses are weighted at the bottom to maintain proper orientation on the eye.
+• Contact Lenses: Astigmatism can also be corrected by the use of special toric contact lenses that can give a more stable vision solution.
+These lenses are made heavy at the bottom to ensure that they are in the right position on the eye.

-• PRK (Photorefractive Keratectomy): This is another laser surgery option that may be suitable for those with thinner corneas or specific eye conditions.
-Like LASIK, PRK reshapes the cornea to improve focus.
+• PRK (Photorefractive Keractomy): This is the other laser surgery that can be used in case one has a thinner cornea or a certain eye problem.
+Similar to LASIK, PRK is a process that corrects the cornea to enhance focus.

-• Limbal Relaxing Incisions: This surgical technique involves making small incisions at the edge of the cornea to reduce astigmatism and improve vision.
+• Limbal Relaxing Incisions: This is a surgical procedure whereby small incisions are made at the periphery of the cornea to alleviate astigmatism and enhance vision.

 LASIK for Astigmatism